SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 4

-The elements of the phrase are: *ecoagriculture / food production systems + sustainability*.
+The elements of the phrase are: *ecoagriculture OR (food production systems + sustainability)*.

 `ecoagricultur*` is a relatively specialist term for ecology and agriculture and considered narrow enough to use alone.